1979–80 Inter Milan season: Season

 Mazzola and Beltrami acquired on transfers, Roberto Mozzini (centre-back) and Domenico Caso (right winger) for a team who - in previous years - was told did not win due to the lack of planning.
 The line-up was completed by:

 Bordon (goalkeeper), Baresi and Pasinato (right and left full-back), Bini (sweeper and captain), Oriali (half-back), Marini (midfielder), Beccalossi (playmaker), Muraro (left winger) and Altobelli (centre-forward).

 Inter retained the top of the league since matchday 1, beating Pescara 2–0.
-Autumnal highlights resulted to be the wins over Milan (2–0 with both goals scored by Beccalossi) and Juventus (4–0 with a hat-trick of Altobelli and a goal for Muraro).
+Autumnal highlights resulted to be the wins over AC Milan (2–0 with both goals scored by Beccalossi) and Juventus (4–0 with a hat-trick of Altobelli and a goal for Muraro).
 Toward the end of the first half, Inter lost some points losing to Roma and drawing with Fiorentina and Ascoli.
 However, by mid-season Inter was in first place with 21 points, two over the reigning champion of Milan.
 In the second half of the league, Inter earned another 20 points leaving all opponents behind.
 Their 12th Scudetto was won on 27 April 1980, with a 2–2 draw against Roma in which Mozzini scored his only goal of his Inter career.
 The final record was of 14 wins, 13 draws and three losses for a total of 41 points, three more than Juventus (38) and five more than Milan (36).
 During the 30 games, the side scored 44 goals with 11 different players (in order: Oriali, Altobelli, Beccalossi, Marini, Bini, Muraro, Pasinato, Baresi, Caso, Ambu and Mozzini).
 Altobelli hit the target for 15 times: just Roberto Bettega managed to do better, scoring 16 goals.